Cost of Living

 Key Takeaways

-Vietnam is a country that captures the imagination with its impressive landscapes and lively culture.
+Vietnam is a country that captures the imagination with its stunning landscapes and vibrant culture.
 With the average monthly expenses in Ho Chi Minh City around 20,000,000 VND (~$850 USD / ~€780 EUR), it's no wonder that many expatriates are drawn to this Southeast Asian gem.

 Quick Answer: Pros and Cons of Living in Vietnam